gsam95/gsam95/README.md

 <br/>

 #### Welcome to my online portfolio!
-This includes a taste of my talents with data analytics, problem solutioning, AI and coding, excluding my work with sensitive data.
-Most of the content comes from deliverables I produced for classes in my Masters, though some may be for fun.
 Browse through the [navigation tabs](#project-repository) to see the good stuff.
 I hope you enjoy! 😊
 <br/>

 <br/> Visit my [LinkedIn](https://www.linkedin.com/in/grace-george-sam/)